-Supplemental education loans are credit-based loans that may be borrowed as supplements to the Federal Direct Unsubsidized Loan Program, effectively meeting the gap between your cost of attendance and any financial aid you may receive from the HGSE Financial Aid Office.
-Students must enroll in a minimum of 6 credits per term in a degree-granting program (residential or online) to be eligible.
+Supplemental student loans are credit-based loans that may be borrowed as supplements to the Federal Direct Unsubsidized Loan Program, effectively meeting the gap between the student budget and the financial aid you may receive from all sources.
+Students must enroll in a minimum of six credits per term in a degree-granting program (residential or online) to be eligible.
 The following information is provided to assist you in making an informed decision regarding supplemental loan options.
 When considering supplemental loan programs, careful attention should be given to the interest rate (whether it is fixed or variable), to the length of the repayment period, to any borrower benefits (such as interest rate reductions and services) and to the deferment options.
 Students who anticipate continuing their studies beyond HGSE should pay particular attention to the deferment options for each of the loans.

 The Financial Aid Office can only certify loans for up to a maximum of the difference between your student budget and the financial aid you receive from all sources.
 The difference between your student budget (refer to the HGSE Student Aid Portal) and the amount you are receiving in financial aid from all sources is equal to the maximum supplemental student loan you may borrow.

 Please note: Processing supplemental loan requests can be a lengthy process; loan applications are reviewed by the responsible lender/agency prior to its certification by the HGSE Financial Aid Office.
 Those students who know that they will require a supplemental loan should begin the process as early as possible, but not before the end of June prior to the academic year for which they are applying.